-Students complete 560 clinical hours, divided evenly between GNUR 7311 and GNUR 7312.
-The first clinical course (GNUR 7311) is completed at the UVA Medical Center.
-The Medical Center adjoins the School of Nursing.
-The UVA Medical Center is a 590-bed, Level I trauma center with 6 adult ICUs.
-It provides an excellent clinical cite with a wealth of professional and technological resources.
-The second practicum (GNUR 7312) may be completed at another facility in Virginia with prior arrangement or the program director.
+Students complete 560 clinical hours divided evenly between two practicums: GNUR 7311 and GNUR 7312.
+GNUR 7311 is completed at the UVA Medical Center while GNUR 7312 may be completed at another facility in Virginia that the student chooses with prior arrangement with the program director.

 During the second practicum, students may choose a specialty focus -- from cardiology and ER/trauma to digestive health, nephrology to oncology, among many others.
 Students may also choose to specialize in more than one area and may also pursue dual-track Adult-Gerontology Acute Care NP/CNS certifications.
 Those students should expect additional clinical hours and will receive individual faculty advisement.